Inspired by Buffalo Wild Wings Asian Zing sauce, these Smoked Chicken Wings are crispy, smokey, and finished in a Thai Sweet Chili and soy sauce.

 While we love our Buffalo Style Chicken Wings, we do like to change up our flavor profile with wings from time to time.
-This recipe is inspired by two memorable wing joints (Pok Pok in Portland, known for their Vietnamese sauce wings, and Buffalo Wild Wings, where Sean once had an addiction to their Asian Zing flavored wings).
+This recipe is inspired by two memorable wing joints (Pok Pok in Portland (now closed), known for their Vietnamese sauce wings, and Buffalo Wild Wings, where Sean once had an addiction to their Asian Zing flavored wings).
 We take the best of all worlds; smoked crispy wings, with a sweet and savory finishing sauce.

 First we like to smoke them for the flavor, get them crispy for crunch, and then finish with a flavorful sweet and mildly spicy sauce.
 In this case we’re using a sauce base of Thai Sweet Chili sauce brightened with a few other ingredients.